merenlab/merenlab.org/tutorials/assembly-based-metagenomics/index.md

 Users DB version (for anvi-server) ...........: 1
 {% endhighlight %}

-If you are lacking some of these software, don't despair.
-You can install anvi'o using methods described in [this article]({% post_url anvio/2016-06-26-installation-v2 %}), or you can take a look at the article that gives [recipes to install third-party software]({% post_url anvio/2016-06-18-installing-third-party-software %}) (what you are looking for may not be covered in that article if it is very simple to install).
+You may be lacking some of these software.
+You can install anvi'o using methods described in [this article]({% post_url anvio/2016-06-26-installation-v2 %}), or you can take a look at the article that gives [recipes to install third-party software]({% post_url anvio/2016-06-18-installing-third-party-software %}) (what you are looking for may not be covered in that article if it is very simple to install, in which case Google will help you find out how to install those on your system).

 Let's start.